clojure-emacs/parseclj/DESIGN.md

 - Clojure has `nil` and `false`, Emacs only has `nil`.
 - Emacs has no notion of sets
 - Emacs has no date/timestamp type
+  - there is a `time-date.el` which has functions for working with day/time represented as cons cells.
 - Emacs has no "character" type (characters are represented as numbers)
 - Emacs does not support custom records/types (there is a Common Lisp inspired object system, but it implements types on top of regular lists and vectors).
 - Emacs does not support adding metadata to values